atlan-antillia/Tiled-Image-Segmentation-Multiple-Myeloma-/README.md

 image_width    = 512
 image_height   = 512
 </pre>
-We are able to get a slightly clear better result as shown below.<br>
+By this modification, we are able to get a slightly clear better result than before as shown below.<br>
 <img src="./asset/512x512_4k_mini_test_output.png" width="1024" height="auto"><br>
 <br>